hayfield/pull-watcher/README.md

 Intended to be fairly lightweight so it can be used in a low-RAM environment.

 Should only be used on private repos where only trusted persons have access.

+Lacks any sort of error checking, so is likely to break and not work much outside a closed environment.